 - Persistent pain or pressure in the chest

 - Bluish lips or face

-Call 911 or call ahead to your local emergency facility.
-Notify the operator that you are seeking care for someone who has or may have COVID-19.
+Dial 911 or call ahead to your local emergency facility.

 If you are experiencing symptoms of COVID-19 and are uninsured call Marin County Public Health Department (415) 473-4163.